Kimberly J. Mitchell, PhD, Crimes against Children Research Center, University of New Hampshire (UNH)

 - Translate findings to inform CST training programs

-- A Pilot Phase involving a review, refinement, and testing of the survey instruments in collaboration with an Expert Advisory Group (EAG) consisting of advocates, practitioners, survivors, and law enforcement investigators.
-To further refine the survey instruments, this phase will also entail interviews with a purposive sample of community agency key informants to identify crucial police and community policy issues.
-This will be followed with a pilot test of the revised mail survey with 100 LEAs.
+- A Pilot Phase involved a review, refinement, and testing of the survey instruments in collaboration with an Expert Advisory Group (EAG) consisting of advocates, practitioners, survivors, and law enforcement investigators.
+To further refine the survey instruments, this phase also entailed interviews with a purposive sample of community agency key informants to identify crucial police and community policy issues.
+This was followed with a pilot test of the revised mail survey with 100 LEAs.

 - A Case-Level Telephone Survey Phase involving telephone interviews with investigators about the characteristics of specific cases (N=1,000) reported in the mail surveys.